Bravos-Power/pyoframe/benchmarks/README.md

     a.
 Install Julia: `curl -fsSL https://install.julialang.org | sh`
     b.
 Install the Julia dependencies: `julia --project=. -e 'using Pkg; Pkg.instantiate()'`
 4. Edit `config.yaml` to your liking (e.g. specify the problems and libraries to benchmark).
-5. Run `snakemake --cores 'all'`.
+5. Run `python run.py`.
 This will run all the benchmarks and take a while.
+6. Run `python plot.py` to generate the plots.
-6. View the plotted results in, for example, `facility_problem/results/benchmark_results.png`
+6. View the plotted results in, for example, `results/facility_location/`

 ### Running energy planning benchmark